What Is It?

 Which Classes To Take?

-The Certificate's curriculum requirements are comprised of courses from nine contributing majors, including Anthropology, Business and Management, English, Gender and Women's Studies, Geography and Environmental Studies, History, Philosophy, Political Science and Administration of Justice, and Sociology.
+The Certificate's curriculum requirements are comprised of courses from campus-wide contributing departments, including Anthropology, Business and Management, English, Gender and Women's Studies, Geography and Environmental Studies, History, Philosophy, Political Science, and Sociology.

 Want To Get Involved Further?